 Firefighter August Schneider

-Fireman August Schneider of Engine Company 4 was thrown from the apparatus during an accident at Grand and mill Streets while responding to a brush fire on Van Houten Street on August 19, 1942.
-He died on August 21.
+Fireman August Schneider of Engine Company 4 was thrown from the apparatus during an accident at Grand and Mill Streets while responding to a brush fire on Van Houten Street on April 19, 1942.
+He died on August 21, 1942

 Chief's Aide Joseph Dow